 Peace Lily Plant Care

 That’s the first question most people ask when they receive one as a lovely gift for a wide variety of occasions.
-Even without any particular care info, they do fairly well for a long time.
+Even without any particular care information, they have done fairly well for a long time.

 Even though the Peace Lily is quite easy to care for, just as with any other living thing, it’s important to know what it likes before you take on the responsibility of caring for one.